akhil14shukla/akhil14shukla/README.md

 ### Hey!
 I am Akhil

-I am currently working on Time-Series Forecasting, my interest also lies in the field of Deep Learning and Classical Machine Learning.
-Along with ML/DL, I am also trying to focus on good development practices and software engineering.
+I am currently working on Time-Series Forecasting, my interest also lies in Deep Learning and Classical Machine Learning.
+Along with ML/DL, I am also focusing on good development practices and software engineering to create general purpose libraries.

 In my current projects, I am comparing the performance of different models in Time-Series Forecasting and exploring a different way to forecast using Classical Machine Learning models and create a library for the same.